Outline basic information about your Element

 An include allows you to insert the content of another template file within the current template file.

-Include files should be stored in the directory.
+Include files should be stored in the include directory.

 Suppose you have the following template files in your include folder: